Correcting E-Filing Mistakes

 If your only error is that you left something out of the filing, like the Proposed Order or an Exhibit, then DO NOT e-file all parts of the filing again.
 Simply e-file whatever you left out under its own category, and refer it back to the previously filed document(s).

 Simply e-file a corrected version, which will provide the court with the corrected documents.
-Then email the Docket Clerk for your Judge.
+Then send an email to the Docket Correction email address for your Judge.

 How to E-File a Corrected Version: